mezzenascosilvana/fullstack/MyNotes.md

 ** **
 ### Class 9:
 - Rememaber the onclik is an event to load your content "loadContent" (see your: index.html)
-- Imposible to undertand this class, I need to create a new repo with a very very detail explanation to show my doubts
+- Imposible to undertand this class.
+(Studying again 19042024)
+- To rendering the form page on the index.html I should add the id on the "li" tag
+- I was learning how should validate but didnt work well
+Question: crate a video showing the questions
+-
 #### CassWork 9:
 - in Progress
 ### Class 10: